An official website of the United States government

 Baseline Instrument, Guest

-The X-band Scanning ARM Precipitation Radar (X-SAPR) is an X-band dual-polarization Doppler weather radar.
-The X-SAPR operates in a simultaneous transmit and receive (STAR) mode, meaning that the transmit signal is split so that power is transmitted on both horizontal and vertical polarizations at the same time.
-The X-SAPR transmitter is a 200 kW (peak power) magnetron.
+The X-Band Scanning ARM Precipitation Radar (XSAPR) is an X-band dual-polarization Doppler weather radar.
+The XSAPR operates in a simultaneous transmit and receive (STAR) mode, meaning that the transmit signal is split so that power is transmitted on both horizontal and vertical polarizations at the same time.
+The XSAPR transmitter is a 200 kW (peak power) magnetron.
 The receiver is based upon the Vaisala RVP-900 and runs Vaisala’s IRIS software.

-In addition to the first three Doppler moments (reflectivity, radial velocity, and spectra width), the X-SAPR also provides differential reflectivity, correlation coefficient, and specific differential phases.
+In addition to the first three Doppler moments (reflectivity, radial velocity, and spectral width), the XSAPR also provides differential reflectivity, correlation coefficient, and differential phase.
 The dual-polarization variables enable estimates of rainfall rates and identification of precipitation types.
-At the Southern Great Plains site, three X-SAPRs surround the Central Facility, allowing the use of multi-Doppler velocity retrievals to estimate wind fields.

 Lead Mentor Pacific Northwest National Laboratory